amadden1990/AltspaceVR-Unity-SDK/README.md

 1. Added javascript support.
 You can now register aframe components using three.js
 2. Added documentation to help you get started with the editor.
+3. Added a sample scene "Bowling Alley" for you to rip apart and study.
-3. Added sync support to help you sync your scene.
+4. Added sync support to help you sync your scene.
-4. Added Altspace's "Instantiator" so creator can instantiate custom objects and attach them to their avatar.
+5. Added Altspace's "Instantiator" so creator can instantiate custom objects and attach them to their avatar.
-5. Added invisiable colliders.
+6. Added invisiable colliders.

 Bug Fixes: